 Every user in a digital workplace has a Personal Profile that displays information about them.
 By completing the available profile fields users can give other workplace members a way to put a face to a name, highlight skill sets, and help improve collaboration by providing methods points of contact.
+A summary of key profile information is shown on a member's Profile Card.

 Users can navigate to their own profile by clicking the Profile option of the Userbar's User Menu.